Daffodils: a

 then repeated with organ and orchestra.

 The bass soloist sings an extra 6 bars about the Wolf baying.
-The scoring is expanded include strings doubling
+The scoring is expanded to include strings

-the celeste solo during the Fairies’ Dance, and all the carols are sung, mainly
+doubling the celeste solo during the Fairies’ Dance, and all the carols are

-the melody in The First Nowell uses the excessive vibrato favoured by
+playing the melody in The First Nowell uses the excessive vibrato

-Somers as narrator and Harold Williams as bass, but the latter is
+suggests Debroy Somers as narrator and Harold Williams as bass, but the latter

-C 2490, also on two 12-inch sides, has many of the same expansions as Columbia
+recording on HMV C 2490, also on two 12-inch sides, has many of the same

 A Dream Picture: lyric poem